 Jonas’s injuries, although severe, could have been much worse, had not used that firestick so desperately in an attempt to fend off the vicious lion.
 He stayed in the hospital for seven days as his wounds and tremendous loss of blood were attended to while he was placed on massive doses of antibiotics to avoid infection.

-For many years Jonas resisted returning to Marloth Park but his desire to become successful and accomplished brought him back.
-Today, he lives in a nearby town and continues to work with his many customers in the area.
+Jonas resisted returning to Marloth Park for many years, but his desire to become successful and accomplished brought him back.
+Today, he lives in a nearby town and works with his many customers in the area.

-Jonas, although now 40 years old appears youthful, fit and full of life and energy.
-His passion for his life, his family, his work and, his past experiences drive him to fulfill an important role in his community.
+Although now 40 years old, Jonas appears youthful, fit, and full of life and energy.
+His passion for his life, family, work, and past experiences drive him to fulfill an essential role in his community.

-May this date, 19 years later, serve as a reminder of the life of a brave young man, coupled by this simple fact…his time on this earth wasn’t up and he was bound and determined to make the most of his life…and he has.
+May this date, 19 years later, serve as a reminder of the life of a brave young man, coupled with this simple fact…his time on this earth wasn’t up, and he was bound and determined to make the most of his life…and he has.

-Thanks to Danie for his thoughtful interpretation and to Jonas for his willingness to so openly and willingly share his important story of survival.
+Thanks to Danie for his thoughtful interpretation and Jonas’s willingness to openly and willingly share his essential story of survival.